ffac/site/README.md

 This repository contains the site configuration for the Freifunk Aachen Gluon firmware.

-This branch is compatible to Gluon v2022.1.x which is based on OpenWRT 22.03
+This is the `v2023.1.x` branch which is compatible to current Gluon v2023.1 release using OpenWRT 22.03.

+It allows updates from v2021.x onwards - so v2020 or before need to migrate to v2021 or v2022 first.

 This config uses the upstream `gluon-mesh-vpn-wireguard` [^gluon-meshvpn] implementation.
 Registration of the wireguard keys is done using a custom `wg-registration` package which sends the key through POST to our broker.